jdi-testing/jdi-qasp-ml/README.md

 # Validate model

-run notebook *Model-Evaluate.ipynb*.
+Run notebook *Model-Evaluate.ipynb*.
 Run all cells.
-Take a look at confusion matrix and at screenshot of validating page below
+Take a look at confusion matrix for the screenshot of validating page below

+# Predicting

+To get predictions for an arbitrary web page you may use (or make a copy and use the copy) **DatasetBuilder-Presentation-POC.ipynb**.
+Just edit variables URL and DATASET_NAME.
+Then run all cells.
+If directory **dataset/annotations** does not contain annotations for a screenshot, only predictions (blue labels) will be shown on the image below.
+Otherwise true labels will be shown in addition.